isomerpages/moe-eunoiajc/news/2024/_posts/2024-01-30-post-Eutopia – JC1 Orientation 2024.md

 <h4><strong>Dear Eunoians,</strong></h4>
 <p>Hello and a warm welcome to Eunoia Junior College!
 As you embark on your
-journey as an incoming JC1 student, you will form new friendships, forge new memories and foster new familiarities, to discover your Eutopia!
-The JC1 Orientation marks the beginning of our myriad of programmes that have been specially curated for you to explore your passions and pursuits in your next two years in EJC. &nbsp;As one Eunoia, may our minds ignite,
+journey as an incoming JC1 student, you will form new friendships, forge new memories and foster new familiarities, to discover your <em>Eutopia!</em> The JC1 Orientation marks the beginning of our myriad of programmes that have been specially curated for you to explore your passions and pursuits in your next two years in EJC. &nbsp;As one Eunoia, may our minds ignite,